opencollective/opencollective-frontend/static/hiring.md

  - Are comfortable in a remote environment that is at the same time highly collaborative (we [apply](https://github.com/opencollective/opencollective/issues/2267) a [seeking feedback process](http://www.reinventingorganizationswiki.com/Decision_Making)) and autonomous (you can run a feature end to end on your own!)

- - You are able to contribute indifferently to our two main stacks:  GraphQL API (powered by Node and PostgreSQL) and our Web App (powered by Next.js, React and Apollo).
+ - You are able to contribute to our two main stacks:  GraphQL API (powered by Node and PostgreSQL) and our Web App (powered by Next.js, React and Apollo).

  - You are excited about contributing to our mission!